dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 ### Common Design Patterns

-The choosen design isn't the only way to integrate a ML pipeline into an existing CI/CD CodePipeline.
+The choosen design isn't the only way to integrate a ML pipeline into an existing CI/CD pipeline.
 Another common pattern is to have AWS Step Functions serve as the overlaying workflow manager and have both CodePipeline and the ML pipelining enclosed within a single Step Function workflow.
 One might favor this design for better consistency and perhaps a cleaner design.

 However, there are trade-offs.
 The choosen design better decouples the CI/CD pipeline from the ML pipeline.
 This is ideal for the common case where a CI/CD pipeline already exists and you would like to minimize changes to your core application delivery system.
 This design augments the existing CI/CD pipeline with Step Function workflow.
 The integration between the CI/CD pipeline and Step Functions is simply a Lambda function that provides control flow logic.
 The coupling and dependencies are minimized between the systems.
 Thus, this integration strategy poses less risks and disruption.